-4.7 The SSRO does not provide guidance in relation to the preparation of financial statements for statutory reporting purposes.
-Contracting companies may adopt a variety of accounting policies and make judgements in the preparation of financial statements for statutory reporting purposes (for example, International Financial Reporting Standards and UK Generally Accepted Accounting Practice).
-Application of these policies to QDCs will not necessarily result in costs charged satisfying the AAR principles and contractors must have regard to this guidance.
+4.12 Contracting companies may adopt a variety of accounting policies and practices and make judgements in the preparation of financial statements for statutory reporting purposes (for example, International Financial Reporting Standards and UK Generally Accepted Accounting Practice) and for the preparation of management accounts to inform internal decision-making.
+Application of these policies and practices to QDCs, will not necessarily result in costs charged satisfying the AAR principles, and contractors must therefore have regard to this guidance.